Baby Dickey's Giveaways blog

 How to make a pregnant skeleton costume for Halloween

 A long time ago my friend Kristin emailed me a Halloween costume idea and I fell in love.
-It was a homemade skeleton costume for a pregnant lady – complete with a skeleton baby – and a matching set for the dad with whatever he loves in his belly!
+It was a homemade pregnant skeleton costume–complete with a skeleton baby–and a matching set for the dad with whatever he loves in his belly!
 I was dead set on making these for us and with Halloween still months away, I thought I had PLENTY of time even though we were closing on a new house on Halloween.

 I was wrong.
 I procrastinated.
 And then procrastinated some more.
 I ended up finishing them the Saturday before Halloween, just in time for a costume party that night.
+I thought about just ordering something from Halloween Express (they have skeletons), but decided I CAN DO THIS!
 Thus, my super-duper late tutorial post.
 You can make it next year?!?!

 I went to Target and bought plain black yoga/pajama style pants and long-sleeved shirts for me and Steve… I can’t remember the prices, but we’ll say I spent about $35.